PFAS and drinking water

 Due to the unique physical and chemical properties of PFAS to resist heat, stains, grease and water, they have been used in items including firefighting foams, agricultural, textiles and leather products, food packaging, non-stick cookware, cosmetics, sunscreens, denture cleaner and medical devices.

-Because PFAS break down slowly, they are sometimes referred to as “forever chemicals.”
+Because PFAS are difficult to break down, they are sometimes referred to as forever chemicals.

 Monitoring